Breakdown of random matrix universality in Markov models: Applications

-Finally, often discussed in the context of sequence complexity is Zipf's law \cite{Cancho03,Corominas-Murtra10,Corral15,Schwab14,Zipf13}.
-This states that when symbols are ranked in terms of decreasing frequency of appearance, their probability is inversely proportional to their rank: $\PP(r(\sigma)) \sim 1/r(\sigma)$, where $r(\sigma)$ is the rank of the symbol $\sigma$.
-Zipf's law is found to hold to a good approximation in human language texts, as explained by various theories \cite{Cancho03,Corominas-Murtra10,Corral15,Schwab14,Zipf13}.
+Finally, often discussed in the context of sequence complexity is Zipf's law \cite{Cancho03,Corominas-Murtra10,Corral15,Schwab14,Zipf13}. {\blue Consider the sequence of states visited by the Markov model.
+Zipf's law }states that when states $A$ are ranked in terms of decreasing frequency of appearance, their probability is inversely proportional to their rank: $\PP(r(A)) \sim 1/r(A)$, where $r(A)$ is the rank of the state $A$.
+Zipf's law is found to hold to a good approximation in human language texts (when `states' are words), as explained by various theories \cite{Cancho03,Corominas-Murtra10,Corral15,Schwab14,Zipf13}.
 This quantity is shown for our $N=128$ data in Fig \ref{fig5}, on logarithmic axes.
 For $\epsilon>\epsilon_c$, the curve is nearly flat: all sites are visited with the same frequency.
 Below $\epsilon_c$, the curve develops a nontrivial shape, including approximate power-law regions, and for very small $\epsilon$ one finds Zipf's law, indicated by the dashed line. \\

-{\bf Hidden Markov models: }
+\subsection{Hidden Markov models}

 In most dynamical systems, we have only incomplete knowledge of the detailed configuration of the system components.
 Often we can consider that the system undergoes a Markovian evolution, as above, but we only have access to a sequence of observables, which are outputted as the internal system changes state.
 This leads to the definition of a Hidden Markov model \cite{Rabiner86,Eddy04}: we have (i) a set of internal `hidden' states, $\{1,2,\ldots,N\}$ with an internal transition matrix $M_{ab}$, as above; and (ii) in addition, a set of observable states $\{1,2,\ldots,T\}$ (distinct from the hidden states), and an emission matrix $O_{aB}$ giving the probability that when the system is in hidden state $a$ it outputs observable $B$.
 It is supposed that one observable symbol is outputted between each transition of hidden states.